lulf/lulf.github.io/_posts/2019-01-31-podman-on-travis.md

 The main difference between podman and buildah from a user perspective is that the podman has a wider feature set than buildah, and the podman cli is almost 1:1 with docker.
 Podman also has the ability to run containers and generate Kubernetes manifests, whereas buildah is focused only on building container images.

-Using podman on travis is somewhat a challenge, for a few reasons:
+Using podman on [Travis CI](https://travis-ci.org) is somewhat a challenge, for a few reasons:

 * Podman is not available in the default Ubuntu repositories and a newer version of Ubuntu than the default travis one is needed
 * Podman assumes a Fedora/CentOS/RHEL container configuration (/etc/containers/registries.conf)

-So to replace docker with podman, ensure you have the following set in your .travis.yml:
+So to replace docker with podman, ensure you have the following set in your `.travis.yml`:

 ```
 dist: xenial